Buchiexplores/storyforge/docs/AI_BATCH_PROMPT.md

 ## Tips

-- Write `scenes.json` before running the pipeline — the pipeline does not generate story content
+- Write `scenes.json` before running the pipeline — the render pipeline does not generate story content (exception: `author_series.py` writes all authoring files via OpenAI)
 - Reuse `continuity_notes` and `characters` from earlier episodes for visual consistency
 - See [COVER_STYLE.md](COVER_STYLE.md) for per-episode cover fields in `scenes.json`
 - For weekly planning prompts, see [WEEKLY_PIPELINE.md](WEEKLY_PIPELINE.md)